krishnakumar-m/simple-html-templating-json/README.md

 **Reserved attributes**

-type - Tells which the type of DOM element has to be created
+type - Tells which the type of DOM element has to be created.

 content - The actual content of the element; can take another element, list of elements or simple text as content.

+Any other attribute will be taken as the element's HTML attribute.